okx/okexchain-docs/api/okc-api/grpc-api.md

 - Object containing:

-    from: DATA, 20 Bytes - The address the transaction is send from.
+    `from`: DATA, 20 Bytes - The address the transaction is send from.

-    to: DATA, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
+    `to`: DATA, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.

-    value: QUANTITY - value sent with this transaction
+    `value`: QUANTITY - value sent with this transaction

 ```json
 // Request